solo-io/workshops/gloo-mesh-demo/README2.md

         # Used for gloo mesh metrics aggregation
         # should match trustDomain (required for Gloo Mesh UI)
         GLOO_MESH_CLUSTER_NAME: ${CLUSTER_NAME}
+    # Specify if http1.1 connections should be upgraded to http2 by default.
+    # Can be overridden using DestinationRule
+    h2UpgradePolicy: UPGRADE

     # The trust domain corresponds to the trust root of a system.
     # For Gloo Mesh this should be the name of the cluster that cooresponds with the CA certificate CommonName identity